Partial Euler Characteristic, Normal Generations and the stable D(2) problem: Partial Euler characteristic and the Whitehead conjecture

-Recall that the famous Whitehead conjecture says that any subcomplex of $ X^{\prime }$ of an aspherical complex $X$ is aspherical as well (for more details, see the survey article \cite{Bo}).
-As an application of results proved above, we gives an equivalent condition of asphericity of $X^{\prime },$ as follows.
+Recall that a CW complex $X$ is aspherical if the universal cover $\tilde{X}$ is contractible.
+A famous conjecture of Whitehead says that any subcomplex $ Y $ of an aspherical 2-dimensional complex $X$ is aspherical as well (for more details, see the survey article \cite{Bo}).
+As an application of results proved above, we give an equivalent condition of the asphericity of $ Y$, as follows.

-\begin{corollary} Suppose that $X$ is a finite aspherical 2-complex and $ X^{\prime }$ is a subcomplex of $X^{\prime }$.
+\begin{corollary} Suppose that $X$ is a finite aspherical 2-complex and $Y$ is a subcomplex of $X$.
 We have the following.

-\begin{enumerate} \item[(i)] The complex $X^{\prime }$ realizes $\mu _{2}^{g}(\pi _{1}(X^{\prime }));$
+\begin{enumerate} \item[(i)] The complex $Y$ realizes $\mu _{2}^{g}(\pi _{1}(Y));$

-\item[(ii)] The complex $X^{\prime }$ is aspherical if and only if the fundamental group $\pi _{1}(X^{\prime })$ is of geometric dimension at most 2. \end{enumerate} \end{corollary}
+\item[(ii)] The complex $Y$ is aspherical if and only if the fundamental group $\pi _{1}(Y)$ has a finite classifying space $\mathrm{B}\pi _{1}(Y)$ of dimension at most 2. \end{enumerate} \end{corollary}